 - 1. Select the Main Menu quick key \rightarrow from the Report column select Record Setup. - 2.
 In the Record Setup dialog, select the desired waveform for Waveform 1, Waveform 2 and Waveform 3 in turn.
 The recorder can record up to 3 waveforms at a time. - 3.
-Switch on or off IBP Overlap to enable or disable IBP recordings in the overlapping format. - When the IBP Overlap is enabled: If two or more waveforms in the selected waveforms for recording are IBP waveforms, the IBP waveforms will be recorded in the overlapping format. - When the IBP Overlap is disabled: IBP waveforms will be recorded without overlap. - 4.
-Select Recording Duration to set the duration of real-time recording. - 5.
-Select Interval to set the time interval for automatic recording. - 6.
+Select Recording Duration to set the duration of real-time recording. - 4.
+Select Interval to set the time interval for automatic recording. - 5.
 Select Recorder Paper Speed to set the speed for recording waveforms.

-20.6 Clearing Recording Tasks
+17.6 Clearing Recording Tasks